-(6) Derivative Instruments
+(6) DERIVATIVE INSTRUMENTS

 Our business activities routinely deal with fluctuations in interest rates, currency exchange rates and other asset prices.
 We use derivative financial instruments to mitigate or eliminate certain of these risks.
-We follow strict policies for managing each of these risks, including prohibition on derivatives market-making, speculative derivatives trading or other speculative derivatives activities.
+We follow strict policies for managing each of these risks, including prohibition on derivatives marketmaking, speculative derivatives trading or other speculative derivatives activities.
 These policies require the use of derivative instruments in concert with other techniques to reduce or eliminate these risks.

 Certain derivative instruments are designated as cash flow hedges under SFAS No. 133.
 In accordance with SFAS No. 133, the changes in fair value of these instruments are recorded as a component of other comprehensive income (loss).
-We designate and account for the following as cash flow hedges, when they have met the effectiveness requirements of SFAS No.133: (i) various types of interest rate swaps to convert floating rate liabilities into fixed rate liabilities; (iii) receive U.S. dollar fixed on foreign currency swaps to hedge the foreign currency cash flow exposure of foreign currency denominated investments; (iv) pay U.S. dollar fixed on foreign currency swaps to hedge the foreign currency cash flow exposure on liabilities denominated in foreign currencies; (v) forward starting interest rate swaps to hedge against changes in interest rates associated with future fixed-rate bond purchases and/or interest income; and (vi) other instruments to hedge the cash flows of various other forecasted transactions.
+We designate and account for the following as cash flow hedges, when they have met the effectiveness requirements of SFAS No.133: (i) various types of interest rate swaps to convert floating rate investments to fixed rate investments; (ii) various types of interest rate swaps to convert floating rate liabilities into fixed rate liabilities; (iii) receive U.S. dollar fixed on foreign currency swaps to hedge the foreign currency cash flow exposure of foreign currency denominated investments; (iv) pay U.S. dollar fixed on foreign currency swaps to hedge the foreign currency cash flow exposure on liabilities denominated in foreign currencies; (v) forward starting interest rate swaps to hedge against changes in interest rates associated with future fixed-rate bond purchases and/or interest income; and (vi) other instruments to hedge the cash flows of various other forecasted transactions.